 Ideally, successful conflict management in your relationship ends with both of you hearing each other’s positions and understanding the dreams hidden beneath the surface of your disagreement.

-According to Dr. Gottman’s research, “Formalizing repair attempts by using these scripted phrases can help you defuse arguments in two ways: First, the formality of a script ensures that you will use the type of words that work well for putting on the brakes, and second, these phrases are like megaphones—they help ensure that you pay attention to a repair attempt when you’re on the receiving end.”
+“Formalizing repair attempts by using these scripted phrases can help you defuse arguments in two ways: First, the formality of a script ensures that you will use the type of words that work well for putting on the brakes, and second, these phrases are like megaphones—they help ensure that you pay attention to a repair attempt when you’re on the receiving end.”

 Try keeping these words in mind while putting together the steps explored in our Managing Conflict postings here and here.
 It is best to start practicing with low-intensity topics and to take the training wheels off gradually as the two of you begin building confidence in your approach to conflict.
 Start using the phrases and methods of communication in the blog post on Repair and De-escalate and when you notice your partner making a repair attempt, accept it and acknowledge it clearly.

 Though conflict discussions have the potential to throw us into a negative place, ranging from frustration to great distress, practicing may have an unforeseen benefit: Using new terminology may be a source of amusement in the midst of a stressful conversation.
 If the two of you feel the urge to interrupt your conversations with “This is repair attempt #735!,” don’t fight the urge to laugh.
 After all, these exercises are intended to bring the two of you some relief in the midst of what is otherwise an incredibly draining activity.
 Moments of affection and laughter in the midst of the storm bring warmth and light into even the most difficult conversations!